Codimension two spacelike submanifolds in Lorentzian manifolds and conformal structures: Preliminaries

-Starting from the aforementioned $(\mathcal{T}, \mathcal{T}^{1}, h , \nabla^{\mathcal{T}}),$ it is possible to define a conformal structure on $M$, \cite{Cap}.
-Nevertheless, for a given conformal structure, the Tractor connection is not unique.
-This situaton is similar to the case of the Levi-Civita connection for semi-Riemannian metrics.
-To achieve a result of uniqueness, we require $n \geq 3 $ as follows.
-For $ (n \geq 3) $-dimensional manifolds $M$, there is an unique normal Tractor connection $ \nabla ^ {\mathcal {T}} $ for a conformal structure $(M, c)$ that satisfies some normalization conditions, (see details in \cite{Cap}).

-The following result will be a key fact in this paper.
-For any $(n\geq 2)$-dimensional manifold $M$, there is a one-to-one correspondence (up to isomorphism) between M\"{o}bius structures and Tractor connections on Tractor conformal bundles $(\mathcal{T}, \mathcal{T}^{1}, h, \nabla^{\mathcal{T}})$ on $M$, \cite{Burs}.
 A M\"{o}bius structure on a manifold $M$ is essentially equivalent to defining a confomal class of metrics $c$ on $M$ and a “Schouten type-tensor” for $c$.
 This problem was addressed in \cite{calderbank} and \cite[Sec.
 5]{Burs}.
 For our purposes, we adopt the following definition.

-\begin{definition} (\cite{calderbank}, \cite{burden2015numerical2}) A M\"{o}bius structure on an $(n\geq 2)$-dimensional manifold $M$ is a triple $(M , c, P)$ where $c$ is a Riemannian conformal structure on $M$ and \begin{enumerate} \item $P$ is a map $ P:c \to \mathcal{T}_{(0,2)}M $ such that for every $g\in c$, the tensor $P(g)$ is symmetric with where $\mathrm{scal}^{g}$ is the scalar curvature of the metric $g\in c$ and $\mathrm{trace}_{g}P(g)$ denotes the $g$-metric trace of the corresponding tensor $P(g).$
+\begin{definition} (\cite{calderbank}, \cite{burden2015numerical2}) A M\"{o}bius structure on an $(n\geq 2)$-dimensional manifold $M$ is a triple $(M , c, D)$ where $c$ is a Riemannian conformal structure on $M$ and \begin{enumerate} \item $D$ is a map $ D:c \to \mathcal{T}_{(0,2)}M $ such that for every $g\in c$, the tensor $D(g)$ is symmetric with where $\mathrm{scal}^{g}$ is the scalar curvature of the metric $g\in c$ and $\mathrm{trace}_{g}D(g)$ denotes the $g$-metric trace of the corresponding tensor $D(g).$

-\item $P$ satisfies the following conformal transformation law
+\item $D$ satisfies the following conformal transformation law

-where $ \nabla^g u$ and $\mathrm{Hess}^{g}(u)$ are the gradient and the Hessian of the function $u\in C^{\infty}(M)$ for the metric $g$, respectively.
+where $ \nabla^g u$ and $\mathrm{Hess}^{g}(u)$ are the gradient and the Hessian of the function $u\in \mathcal{C}^{\infty}(M)$ for the metric $g$, respectively.

-\end{enumerate} \end{definition} We mean the map $P$ as a M\"{o}bius structure for the conformal structure $c$.
-The conformal transformation law (\ref{030221A}) implies that a M\"{o}bius structure $P$ for a conformal class $c$ is completely determined by the value at a single $g\in c$.
-In fact, the relationship between the scalar curvatures of two conformally related metrics and the conformal transformation law (\ref{030221A}) imply that $\mathrm{trace}_{e^{2u}g}\,P(e^{2u}g)=\frac{\mathrm{scal}^{e^{2u}g}}{2(n-1)}$.
+\end{enumerate} \end{definition} We mean the map $D$ as a M\"{o}bius structure for the conformal structure $c$.
+The conformal transformation law implies that a M\"{o}bius structure $D$ for a conformal class $c$ is completely determined by the value at a single $g\in c$.
+In fact, the relationship between the scalar curvatures of two conformally related metrics and the conformal transformation law imply that $\mathrm{trace}_{e^{2u}g}\,D(e^{2u}g)=\frac{\mathrm{scal}^{e^{2u}g}}{2(n-1)}$.

 For $(n\geq 3)$-dimensional Riemannian conformal structures $(M,c)$, there is a preferred M\"{o}bius structure.
-In fact, recall that Schouten tensor is defined by
+In fact, let us recall that Schouten tensor is defined by